sirrah23/TaskTemplate/README.md

 # What is this?

-There are times where I want to insert a series of tasks into [Taskwarror](https://taskwarrior.org) that look very similar.
+There are times when I want to insert a series of tasks into [Taskwarror](https://taskwarrior.org) that look very similar.

 For example: